proll/regression-tester/README.md

 1. run ./install.sh — it does all magic from tutorial.
 2. run test for test config in
 	$ grunt test

+##HTTP Auth:

+If you have http auth on your testing pages
+1. create ./backstop.secret.json
+2. put auth details here

+	{
+		"httpAuth": {
+			"user": "user",
+			"password": "password"
+		}
+	}